Year C: Thirty-Third Sunday in Ordinary Time

 Discussion Questions:

-1. How has your perspective and relationship with “external-physical” and “internal-spiritual” elements of faith changed as you’ve matured?
+- How has your perspective and relationship with the “external-physical” symbols of faith, and the “internal-spiritual” reality they point to changed, as you’ve matured?
 Are you becoming less reliant on the things of this world that will pass away?

 Biblical Context